NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

 ESAnalysis Output
 ^^^^^^^^^^^^^^^^^^

-The main output of the ESAnalysis module can be found in the module runtime folder in the subfolder `Analysis/DOS`.
-The following figure summarizes the main output, i.e. the density of states in the thin film morphology.
-The values in the figure are onsets of the distributions that compare to experimental values.
+The primary outputs of the ESAnalysis module are located in the `Analysis/DOS` directory within the module's runtime folder.

 .. figure:: quick_start/quick_start_all_DOS_plot.png
    :alt: DOS of pristine film